corsackinarrator/corsackinarrator/README.md

 <img width="876" height="671" alt="image" src="https://github.com/user-attachments/assets/f59caf1d-096e-458b-afd7-c6b08d7e4d30" />

 im a banhammer + karloid fictkin yo... twins are always free to int! i'm always open to be friends!
-ALWAYS. also, PLEASE C+H AND INT, THATS MY COMF! even if i don't know you, go ahead!
+ALWAYS. also, PLEASE C+H AND INT, THATS MY COMF! even if i don't know you, go ahead! but, i struggle to hold conversations when i've already started them, so i may be a bit dry.

+do NOT flirt with me, do not make harsh jokes either.

 <table>
   <tr>